shaneslone/shaneslone/README.md

 ### Hi there 👋

 Hi I’m Shane!
 I’m a software engineer with a passion for solving difficult challenges with code.
-I am especially interested in web development, automation testing, gaming, and open source!
-Check out my portfolio at [http://shaneslone.me](http://shaneslone.me)!
+I am especially interested in web development and gaming.

 - 🌱 I’m currently learning ...
 Typescript
 - 💬 Ask me about ...
 Anything!
 I love to talk code.
 I also love sports (Broncos, Braves, Lakers fan), video games (World of Warcraft, League of Legends, and much more), movies, TV, and learning about space.